 Does TennCare cover adult dental in 2026?

 Yes, comprehensive coverage since January 1, 2023.
-Cleanings, fillings, root canals, crowns, dentures, extractions, and periodontal treatment are all covered with no copays.
-Renaissance Dental is the statewide DBM as of November 1, 2025 (member services 866-864-2526).
-Adult orthodontia, cosmetic dentistry, and dental implants are not covered.
+Exams and X-rays, cleanings, fluoride, fillings, root canals, scaling and root planing, crowns, full and partial dentures, and extractions are all covered, at no cost to the member.
+Renaissance is the statewide DBM as of November 1, 2025 (member services 866-864-2526).
+Adult orthodontia, cosmetic dentistry, dental implants, and fixed bridges are not on TennCare's adult covered-service list.

 Is mental health covered by TennCare?